Idaho Elk & Hunting Seasons Information and Regulations, 2022 – 2023

 Bear Season in Idaho

 *Idaho has highly specific Units that determine when you are able to hunt which animals.
-For a comprehensive list of details and regulations that includes location specific-dates, as well as additional useful hunt information, check out the bear section of the Idaho Fish and Game Department Big Game page.
+For a comprehensive list of details and regulations that include location specific-dates, as well as additional useful hunt information, check out the bear section of the Idaho Fish and Game Department Big Game page.

 *Note* It is illegal across the state to kill Grizzly bears unless being threatened or harmed.
 They are considered a threatened species under the Endangered Species Act.